 How Long Codeine Stays In Hair

 Hair tests screen for drug use by testing hair follicles.
-Traces of codeine can remain in the hair for up to three months, or 90 days, after your last dose.
+Traces of codeine can remain in hair for up to three months, or 90 days, after your last dose.

 What Factors Can Affect Codeine Detection Times?